yunus433/stumark/README.md

-# sellingplatformschema
+# stumarkt
-A schema for a web site for buying and selling second hand products
+A second-hand selling platform for university students